qmeng222/qmeng222/README.md

 - 🤔 I am a strategic thinker, innovative problem-solver, and lifelong learner.

-- 🛠 Python and JavaScript are are my primary languages for full-stack development.
+- 🛠 Python and JavaScript are my primary languages for full-stack development.

 - 🌱 And I continuously expanding my skill set by embracing new languages, frameworks, and libraries.